Test Matches

 Our people also regularly travel to overseas Test matches to make sure we are delivering at the highest level and to help support and, in some cases, train the delivery teams in those areas.

-The All Blacks also share trophies with international sides which they compete for everytime the two sides meet for Test matches.
+The All Blacks and Black Ferns share trophies with international sides which are on the line every time the two teams meet for Test matches (not during Rugby World Cups).
 These include:

 The Hillary Shield honours the late Sir Edmund Hillary and his contribution to New Zealand and Great Britain.
 The Shield was first played for when the All Blacks took on England at Twickenham in 2008.
 The Shield honours Sir Edmund’s lifetime of achievements as a mountaineer, adventurer, humanitarian, and as a Knight of the Garter.
 A legendary figure in New Zealand, Sir Edmund was also widely respected in the UK and around the world as the climber who, with Sherpa Tenzing Norgay, made the first successful ascent of Mount Everest in 1953 as part of a British climbing expedition.
 The All Blacks have held the Shield since 2013.